The Short Version

 What's Next?

-Taxes are the most overlooked part of Polymarket trading — and the most expensive one to get wrong.
-Treat tracking as part of your trading routine, not a year-end scramble.
-A crypto-specialized CPA is one of the best ROI investments an active trader can make, often saving 10-20x their fee in proper classification and loss-harvesting decisions.
+Taxes are the most overlooked part of Polymarket trading, and the most expensive to get wrong.
+Make tracking part of your routine, not a year-end scramble.
+A crypto-specialized CPA is one of the best investments an active trader can make.
+The fee often pays back 10-20x in better classification and smarter loss harvesting.

 Up next: country-by-country access and regulation, the CLOB API guide, and tools and resources including tax-focused dashboards.